CHEESE JOURNEY:BROCCOLI & CHEESE SOUP RECIPE

 In a Dutch oven, melt the butter over medium-low heat.
-Add the leeks, onion and garlic and cook them until softened and lightly browned, about 15 minutes.
+Add the leeks, onion, and garlic and cook them until softened and lightly browned for about 15 minutes.

 Add the Chicken stock and water.
 Bring the soup to a rolling boil then turn the heat down and simmer for at least 30 minutes.